documents construction of an

 The below photos shows the completed C8 dew shield installed over the

-The dew shield and dew heater functioned extremely well.
+The dew shield and dew heater have functioned extremely well.